Creating an S3 bucket for document requests

 1. Click JSON, then paste in the JSON below, replacing <bucket-name> with the name of the bucket you created in the previous section, then click Next

-1. For Policy name, enter confidecial-bucket-access, then click Create policy
+1. For Policy name, enter confidecial-bucket-put-access, then click Create policy

 ⚠️

-Only follow the steps in this section if you are configuring Confidencial to access your S3 bucket via an access key
+Only follow the steps in this section if your enterprise users will download objects from your enterprise S3 bucket using an access key stored on Confidencial’s server

 1. Create a new user for bucket access.
 From IAM, click Users on the left sidebar menu, then click Create user.